-Value add (adding the hook) Meaning for DNS verification The corresponding TXT record must be added to the DNS con- figuration.
-Meaning for HTTP verification The appropriate response to the HTTP request must be pre- pared, such as creating a file with the authorization string. remove (removing the hook) The TXT record can be removed from the DNS configuration.
-This HTTP request is no longer valid; the previously created file with the authorization string can be removed.
+Value Meaning for DNS verification Meaning for HTTP verification add (adding the hook) The corresponding TXT record must be added to the DNS con- figuration.
+The appropriate response to the HTTP request must be prepared. remove (removing the hook) The TXT record can be removed from the DNS configuration.
+This HTTP request is no longer relevant; a previously created file with the authorization string can be removed.